Northwestern Medicine Cancer Centers Offer Supportive Oncology

 The strain of being diagnosed with and living with cancer can be overwhelming.
 Patients and families may need help coping.
 Northwestern Medicine offers supportive oncology services to provide both emotional and practical support for patients and their families during all stages of cancer, from diagnosis, treatment, to recovery.

-The American College of Surgeons Commission on Cancer (CoC) recognizes Central DuPage Hospital, Delnor Hospital, Kishwaukee Hospital and McHenry Hospital as CoC-accredited cancer programs for their voluntary commitment to providing high-quality, patient-centered care.
+The American College of Surgeons Commission on Cancer (CoC) recognizes Central DuPage Hospital, Delnor Hospital, Kishwaukee Hospital, McHenry Hospital and Palos Hospital as CoC-accredited cancer programs for their voluntary commitment to providing high-quality, patient-centered care.
 The CoC encompasses the best minds in cancer care, utilizing expertise from the entire oncology community to set the highest standards of care for CoC-accredited cancer programs.
 CoC accreditation challenges cancer programs to enhance the care they provide by addressing patient-centered needs and measuring the quality of the care they deliver against national standards.

 Nurse navigators to guide you